Mugongo-Manga: Administration

 Mugongo-Manga is divided into 3 zones: Kankima, Ijenda and Mugongo.

+Mugongo-Manga contains the collines of Mwura, Kayoyo, Butaganzwa, Mugongo, Gisarwe, Nyamugari, Murunga, Kibira, Rutambiro, Mugoyi, Ijenda, Rwibaga, Centre-Urbain, Buhoro and Nyarushanga.

 Health

-The commune of Mugongo-Manga has 2 main hospitals: Ijenda and Rwibaga; there are 2 others health centers in Kankima and Mugongo.
+The commune of Mugongo-Manga has 2 main hospitals: Ijenda Hospital and Rwibaga Hospital; there are 2 other health centers in Kankima and Mugongo.

 Education

 There are 4 high schools in Mugongo-Manga: Kankima (college communal), Ijenda (Lycee), Rwibaga (college communal), and Mugongo (college communal).
 There are several elementary schools.